sola-st/CodeCureAgent/code_cure_agent/agent_config_and_prompt_files/fix_violation_prompt_parts/prompt_design_fix_violation.md

 3. Perform code analysis: Analyze the lines of code associated with the violation to understand which parts may require changes.
 4. Try fixes: Try out fixes that are aimed at resolving the rule violation.
 Proposed fixes mustn't introduce any breaking semantic changes.
 5. Incremental approach: Take small steps, aimed at getting closer to solving the task.
 Build upon the steps you have taken so far and the insights you have collected until the rule violation is resolved.
-6. False positive: If and only if you are 100% certain that the rule violation is unmistakably a false positive, then you can suppress the warning by adding //NOSONAR in the fix.
-You must first collect information and try other fixes before resorting to this option.

-## Current State

-`Gathering Context for a Fix`: The focus in this state is on gathering additional information necessary for resolving the rule violation.
-It is acceptable to remain in this state for multiple cycles, but once sufficient information is collected, it is advisable to transition to the state for suggesting fixes using the write_fix command.

 ## Commands